Joint Inspection Team (JIT)

 Training courses

-• Level one: The 'building surveyor' first covers some of the basics of external wall systems, including the basics of tall building construction.
-The 'Fire Engineer' then delivers an introduction to the principles fire safety in tall buildings.
-A section is then delivered by the building surveyor on the building regulations and approved document B. Finally, the principal EHO delivers a section on pre-inspection documentation, a section on how to work in a multidisciplinary team and concludes with an HHSRS assessment and further enforcement.
+• Level one: The building surveyor first covers some of the basics of external wall systems, including the basics of tall building construction.
+The fire engineer then delivers an introduction to the principles of fire safety in tall buildings.
+A section is then delivered by the building surveyor on the building regulations and Approved Document B. Finally, the principal EHO delivers a section on pre-inspection documentation, a section on how to work in a multidisciplinary team and concludes with an HHSRS assessment and further enforcement.

-• Level two (a): HHSRS inspection of a different real building.
-A fire safety joint inspection team YouTube video and pre-course learning is provided, two weeks ahead of the training day.
+• Level two: HHSRS inspection of a real building.
+A JIT YouTube video and pre-course learning is provided, two weeks ahead of the training day.
 Attendees are tasked with completing their own HHSRS assessment prior to attending the course.
 During the online training (three hours), the JIT discusses how they scored it, the evidence available and any evidence still needed.
-The building is scored and an explanation is given of how the score was reached.
+The building is scored, and an explanation is given of how the score was reached.
 We then compare scores via an online application.
 The last part of the training the principal EHO goes through the composition of an Improvement Notice relating to the building.
+Attendees should plan to devote a full working day to their preparation for this course.

 All JIT advice, inspections and training is free to public sector employees.